Welcome to the Palisades Interstate Park in New Jersey

-We also now include a Google Maps link on many of our directions pages, to make it easier for everyone to get around in the park.
+We now include a Google Maps link on many of our directions pages, too.

-- We offer staff-led guided hikes for school and scout groups — click here for details.
+- We offer staff-led guided hikes and walks for school and scout groups — click here for details.

 - We offer a memorial bench program in the park.
 Click here for details.